 The orchestra performs regularly throughout Italy, many times a guest of the Lingotto Auditorium of Turin, as well as the Teatro alla Scala, the Academy of Santa Cecilia in Rome, as well as in some of the most important European and overseas concert halls, from Carnegie Hall in New York to the Teatro Coliseo in Buenos Aires, and also Halls in Hong Kong and Japan.

-Its artistic history is marked by the presence of and collaboration with famous musicians such as Salvatore Accardo, Martha Argerich, Rudolf Barshai, Yuri Bashmet, Frans Brüggen, James Conlon, its honorary Conductor, Myung-Whun Chung, Gianandrea Gavazzeni, Gianluigi Gelmetti, Daniel Harding, Eliahu Inbal, Yo-Yo Ma, Emmanuel Pahud, Daniele Rustioni, who has also been Music Director and Artistic Director and who is now Conductor Emeritus, and Uto Ughi.
+Its artistic history is marked by the presence of and collaboration with famous musicians such as Salvatore Accardo, Martha Argerich, Rudolf Barshai, Yuri Bashmet, Franco Battiato, Stefano Bollani, Frans Brüggen, James Conlon, Myung-Whun Chung, Tan Dun, Richard Galliano, Gianandrea Gavazzeni, Gianluigi Gelmetti, Daniel Harding, Eliahu Inbal, Yo-Yo Ma, Butch Morris, Emmanuel Pahud Daniele Rustioni, who has also been Music Director and Artistic Director, Ryūichi Sakamoto and Uto Ughi.

 The ORT is distinguished by the excellence of the musicians who perform in it, and it is a versatile interpreter of a wide repertoire, from Baroque to Classicism, from Romanticism to the historical twentieth century, with a particular focus on contemporary music, an aspect which has led it to participate in important events such as the Venice Music Biennale and the Strasbourg Music Festival.